 Play equipment maintenance can be easy once you establish what you should be looking for.
 Many playground manufacturers have a recommended inspection and maintenance plan for specific playground components.
-However, if you’re unsure about how to maintain your playground equipment, start by developing a customized playground equipment maintenance checklist to ensure your playground provides the best possible play experience.
-Listed below are our suggestions for items to include on your checklist to ensure all play components are maintained.
+However, if you’re unsure about how to maintain your playground equipment, start by developing a customized playground equipment maintenance checklist.

 Regularly Inspect Playground Equipment

 While the grounds and play equipment should be inspected daily for health and safety hazards, you can also conduct a thorough annual inspection each summer.
 Whether someone on staff examines your playground or you hire an outside professional inspector, regular inspections of the equipment and surrounding area are essential to your students’ safety.

 Some safety concerns to look out for include:

 - Broken equipment, including loose or worn parts.

 - Litter and debris within the play yard, such as trash, broken glass, and other hazardous items.

 - Vandalism and other signs of inappropriate use of the playground area.